 Alternatively, you can eliminate the kiosk and just transfer the entire process online.
 Your customers can use their phones or computers as the kiosk.

-They book their storage space online, get a code to unlock the gate to the facility, are given directions to their storage unit, and are provided a free lock to secure their space.
-This means that you can have people rent units 24 hours a day without anyone being at the site.
+They book their storage unit online, get a code to unlock the gate to the facility, are given directions to their storage unit, and are provided a free lock to secure their space.
+This means that you can have people rent storage units 24 hours a day without anyone being at the site.

 This is the exact strategy used by the guy in the video that I linked to earlier.